 Some tap water may also contain ammonia - this coupled with a high pH can induce ammonia toxicity.
 In matured tanks, plants absorb ammonia and stabilise the environment.
 If your tap water is really poor, then doing smaller water changes may actually give better outcomes.
 In such cases, try a 10% to 20% water change, but continue to use this opportunity to vacuum detritus off the substrate, what we call Changing Water The 2Hr Way.

 If you don't have detailed information on your tap water, be aware that water parameters impact plant and livestock health significantly- it is worth the investment to find out more.
-Many hobbyists struggle because they try to grow softwater plants like Syngonanthus above in hardwater, or vice versa.
-30% is a good 'general' level.
+30% is a good general level.

 If you know your tap water, and it matches your tank and plant selection, use the luxury of regularly changing 50% or more.

-If you have reason to suspect that your tap water is not ideal, or not consistent, you can limit your water change to 10%-20%, but it probably also means that you would have more success with hardier plants.
+If you have reason to suspect that your tap water is not ideal, or not consistent, you can limit your water change to 10%-20%, but it will be a good ideal to not over-stock your tank with livestock.